Sheltering-in-Place: Day 58

 I don't remember who instigated what, and I will likely get some events out of order.
 The details are fuzzy today.

 We grabbed our flashlights and explored everything available.
 The lodge has a number of different viewing levels so that guests can hang out in the safety of the structure behind walls and/or glass to watch the animals do their thing in the wilderness below.
 Essentially, the humans are in a cage for their safety.
 We agreed to this.
-When the danger is outside, you can't really see it, and you have no protection except putting walls around you, it makes sense to me to rely on walls.
+When the danger is outside, you can't really see it, and you have no protection except putting walls around you, it makes sense to me to rely on walls for this.
 But I digress.